 - Describe various BGP attributes in detail and explain the operation of those attributes.

-- Manipulate BGP attributes using routing policy.
+- Manipulate BGP attributes using the routing policy.

-- Explain the causes for route instability.
+- Explain the causes of route instability.

 - Describe the effect of damping on BGP routing.

 - Explain the default behaviour of damping on links.

 - View damped routes using the command-line interface (CLI) commands.